OpenFn/docs/docs/design/mapping-specs.md

 specification template.
 This
 [template](https://docs.google.com/spreadsheets/d/19sPRLP4zeFgFbtOL1wKh-rc7D0KPMu3etmOOG_x5t68/edit#gid=1275153608)
-was created by the OpenFn team as a result of lessons learned from implementing data integrations solutions for NGOs and government partners around the world.
+was created by the OpenFn team as a result of lessons learned from implementing data integration solutions for NGOs and government partners around the world.
 It is used on all OpenFn projects and is maintained by the OpenFn team.

 ## Mapping Considerations